mraflya1204/WebNovel-Recommendation-System/README.md

 - Run `constructor.py` to initialize the database.
 It will take a while as there is ~11k rows of Novel information
 - After finishing, you can see your instance for the result
 - Use `CLI.py` for playground

+Running the Web Application:
+- Run the Neo4j instance
+- On root folder, run `python -m backend.api`
+- Serve `index.html`
+- Application is now ready to use in `localhost:5500`

 ## Samples
 ![RelatedWorks](https://github.com/user-attachments/assets/1e889b6c-6574-4c67-8ce5-b77da7c27c30)